 - Outpatient therapy: Individual counseling in an outpatient setting allows you to delve deep into why you have certain emotions or may have misused Vicodin as a maladaptive coping mechanism.

 - Alternative support groups: Self-Management and Recovery Training (SMART) is a growing alternative to conventional 12-step groups.
-The program is based on research-proven methods that teach you to build and maintain the motivation to change, cope with urges to use drugs, manage your thoughts and feelings to avoid addictive behaviors, and live a balanced, healthy life.9 Alternative peer support groups are available for specific demographics, such as members of the LGBTQ community and specific racial and ethnic identities.
+This program is based on research-proven methods that teach you to build and maintain the motivation to change, cope with urges to use drugs, manage your thoughts and feelings to avoid addictive behaviors and live a balanced, healthy life.9 Alternative peer support groups are available for specific demographics, such as members of the LGBTQ community and specific racial and ethnic identities.

-Recovering from Vicodin addiction can be a complex, multi-step process that requires that you receive several types of help from professionals, peers, and loved ones.
-If you are concerned about your Vicodin use, call 800-934-1582(Who Answers?) for 24/7 help.
+Recovering from Vicodin addiction can be complex.
+If you are concerned about your Vicodin use, call 800-934-1582(Sponsored) for 24/7 help.

 References

 - National Institute on Drug Abuse.
-(2019).
+(2024).
 Opioids.

 - American Psychiatric Association.
-(2013).
+(2026).
 Diagnostic and Statistical Manual of Mental Disorders—DSM 5.

 - Psychiatry & Behavioral Health Learning Network.
 (2019).
 Explore holistic therapies in addiction treatment.
 Addiction Professional.